mintyfresh/sqld-old/README.md

  * [SQLD-Postgres](https://github.com/Mihail-K/sqld-postgres) - PostgreSQL

 ## Inspiration
-SQLD takes some queues from [Arel](https://github.com/rails/arel), a similar framework for Ruby and Rails.
+SQLD takes some cues from [Arel](https://github.com/rails/arel), a similar framework for Ruby and Rails.
 However, there are some key differences.

 Notably, SQLD:
  * Doesn't rely on another library or framework.